CBIIT/p2p-datasci/gettingstarted.md

 * After you register, we will help you find other NCI staff who are either learning the same topics or willing to guide you informally in your studies.

+### Tips for Learning and Helping Others Learn

+Data Science is like any other skill you learn -- it takes a lot of independent study and practice.
+The first step to benefiting from this Learning Exchange is to commit to the effort you will need to expend.

+You may want to begin by creating a learning path.
+Start with understanding what data science is (including the fact that data science is a broad and diverse topic), and then identify some specific foundational skills that you can start learning.
+Learning data-oriented use of a programming language like R or Python is a one good example starting point.

+As you begin learning, you will find that there are many other people learning the same topics (both in and outside of NCI).
+The Learning Exchange is intended to provide you with a peer environment in which you can share tips and resources, and help each other understand concepts and techniques while learning.

+Whether you are just beginning or have been learning for a while, **you are in a good position to help others!**

 ### Take Advantage of Learning Resources Across NCI While Working from Home!

 * See the [Learning Resources page](../resources) for more information on current online courses, webinars, and tutorials you can participate in remotely.